colemanw/webform_civicrm/README.txt

 CUSTOM DATA

--This module can handle (almost) any custom fields you have created for contacts, addresses, event participants, or activities.
+-This module can handle (almost) any custom fields you have created for contacts, addresses, event participants, cases or activities.
 Two exceptions due to their complexity are contact references and files.
-Custom data for other CRM entities (cases, relationships, etc.) are not currently supported.
+Custom data for other CRM entities (relationships, etc.) are not currently supported.

 EVENT REGISTRATION

 -You can register contacts for events via webform.
 If your form has multiple contacts on it, you may choose to register them each separately for different events, or all together for the same event(s).
 If you choose to register them together, CiviCRM will show contact 1 as having registered the others.
+-To allow participants to return to the form and update their registration info later, see the section on sending hashed links from a webform email.

 NOTE: It is not currently possible to pay for events via webform.